History of the Haywood County Arts Council

 - The Atlanta Ballet Mountain Homecoming (1991-2004), perhaps the most ambitious program in HCAC history, was a residency by one of the nation’s leading dance companies and involved performances, workshops, open rehearsals, and events for school children of all ages.
 Despite considerable community support, the series ended due to steep increases in expenses.

 - ArtFest (Formerly International Festival Day) (1985-present) began as a partnership with Folkmoot USA as a venue for folk dance troupes from around the world, local musicians, regional and international food, and vendors of arts and crafts.
 An annual highlight is the Passport to the Arts Children’s Craft Tent.
-ArtFest is Haywood County Arts Council’s largest single fundraiser.

 - Since its inception, HCAC has seen children’s programs as a vital part of its mission.
-Over the years, HCAC has sponsored a wide variety of programs featuring writers, visual and performing artists, musical performances, and so on.
+Over the years, HCAC has sponsored a wide variety of programs featuring writers, visual and performing artists, musical performances, and more.
 HCAC was instrumental in providing a strings program for school students in the 1980s-1990s.
-Among the most ambitious programs was the annual Razzle Dazzle Saturday Children’s Arts Festival, which for approximately 15 years brought live performances, hands-on arts activities, food, and fun to children and their families.
+Among the most our ambitious programs was the annual Razzle Dazzle Saturday Children’s Arts Festival, which for approximately 15 years brought live performances, hands-on arts activities, food, and fun to children and their families.
 Haywood County Schools personnel provided leadership for Razzle Dazzle.

 - The Junior Appalachian Musician (JAM) program (2001-present), supported by a grant from the North Carolina Arts Council, brings together traditional Appalachian musicians and young players for old time music instruction and public performance.
 Enrichment in mountain dance, song, and storytelling enhance students possessive participation in and appreciation of local cultural heritage.